 The film’s other unfortunate mistake is in its handling of the videogame’s basic premise.
 The two brothers are played as a couple of dorks that barely have enough between them to nail two short planks together.
 One of these is Scott Wolf who subsequently became a teen sex symbol on tv’s Party of Five (1994-2000), although Double Dragon came along a little too soon to capitalise on that.

 Aside from the annoyance of the characters, the film’s mistake here is the set-up.
 The game’s audience want to see the two brothers kick ass the way they do in the game.
-However, for the entire film, right up until the climactic battle, the two brothers are impotent, a couple of losers who can never work out how to get their artefact of power working.
+However, for the entire film, right up until the climactic battle, the two brothers are impotent, a couple of losers who can never work out how to get their artifact of power working.
 One understands the need of a film that has clear hopes of making it to a series to set up its mythology but it seems ridiculous having to wait until any theoretical second film before getting to the real action.